Toolingwala/a/README.md

-This is official website of Tooling Wala
+This is an official website of Tooling Wala. www.toolingwala.com